 Cedar Shake Siding

-Cedar shake siding is so beautiful and long-lasting wood shingles that are so often seen on coastal homes.
+Cedar shake siding is both classic and long-lasting wood shingles that are so often seen on coastal homes.

 If left untreated, they will naturally gray as seen here.
 If the cedar shakes are not cleaned on a regular basis (every 3-5 years), mold and mildew will set in over time, which is what happened to our home here in coastal Maine.